Contact (1997 American film): Plot

-Dr. Ellie Arroway works for the SETI program at the Arecibo Observatory in Puerto Rico.
-She was inspired to pursue a career in science, starting with amateur radio, by her father, who died in her youth.
-Her work involves listening to radio emissions from space in the hopes of finding signs of intelligent extraterrestrial life.
-The program loses funding after David Drumlin, the President's science advisor, deems it futile.
-However, Arroway receives financial support from S. R. Hadden, the secretive billionaire industrialist who runs Hadden Industries, which enables her to keep working at the Very Large Array (VLA) in New Mexico.
+Astronomer Dr. Ellie Arroway arrives at the SETI program at the Arecibo Observatory in Puerto Rico.
+The film's prologue reveals that she was encouraged to pursue science by her father, who died in her youth.
+In the film's present, Arroway studies radio emissions from space to detect signs of intelligent extraterrestrial life.
+While in Puerto Rico, Arroway meets Christian philosopher Palmer Joss.
+They have a brief romantic encounter, but Arroway does not contact him again.

+David Drumlin, the President's science advisor, cuts SETI funding, deeming it futile.
+Arroway is furious and instead pursues and receives financial support from S. R. Hadden, a reclusive billionaire industrialist.
+Arroway re-locates her team to the Very Large Array (VLA) radio dish observatory in New Mexico.

-Four years later, when Drumlin is about to terminate the SETI program at the VLA, Arroway discovers a signal containing a sequence of prime numbers originating from the star Vega.
-Drumlin and the National Security Council, headed by Michael Kitz, attempt to seize control of the facility.
-Arroway's team discovers a video hidden within the signal: Adolf Hitler's opening address at the 1936 Summer Olympics in Berlin, Germany.
+Four years later, Arroway is about to lose access to the VLA satellite dishes.
+Before being evicted, she discovers a signal containing a sequence of prime numbers originating from the star Vega.
+Drumlin and the National Security Council, headed by Michael Kitz, arrive and attempt to federalize the facility.
+Meanwhile, Arroway's team detect a video embedded within the signal: Adolf Hitler's opening address at the 1936 Summer Olympics in Berlin, Germany.
 The Hitler transmission was the first to penetrate the Earth's ionosphere and reach Vega.
+A press release at the White House is organised and, following an address from the President, Drumlin appropriates Arroway's discovery as his own and speaks to the press instead of her.

-The project is put under security and its progress is monitored around the world.
-Arroway discovers the signal contains over 63,000 pages of encoded data, and Hadden provides her with the means to decode it.
-The decoded data reveals schematics for a machine that may be a form of transportation for a single person.
-Multiple nations provide funding for the construction of the machine, at the Kennedy Space Center in Cape Canaveral.
+The project is put under federal security and its progress is monitored globally.
+It is discovered that the signal contains over 63,000 pages of encoded data, though it is undecipherable without a primer.
+Hadden breaches the government's computer systems and discovers the primer, providing Arroway the means to decode the data.
+It reveals schematics for what could be a transportation device for a single person.
+Multiple nations provide funding for the construction at the Kennedy Space Center in Cape Canaveral.